Maggie HemphilL

 I'm Maggie.

 I am a relational psychodynamic therapist and narrative focused trauma care practitioner based out of Kitsap County.
-In my practice I offer psychotherapy in-person on Bainbridge Island or via telehealth to anyone residing in Washington State.
-Story Work is open to anyone worldwide.
-Here's a little bit about me:
+In my private practice I offer psychotherapy in-person on Bainbridge Island or via telehealth to anyone residing in Washington State.
+Narrative Focused Trauma Care (also called Story Work) is open to anyone worldwide.
+I am also a co-founder and member of the Ampersand Counseling Collective.

 Theoretical Orientation